Your data is in safe hands

 5.0 Who has access to personal data?

-Your data may be shared with:
+Your data might be shared with the following:

 6.0 How long will we keep your personal data?